Marieme: Music career

 In April 2018, the Marieme song, "What's Cool" was included on the soundtrack for the Amy Schumer movie, I Feel Pretty.
 The album was released by Sony Music.

-Caroline released a new Marieme song called "Tumblin’" in September 2018, which referenced the fall of a governmental system.

 In October 2019, she began releasing a series of acoustic videos of the songs from the Marieme EP.
 The visual work preceded the release of her acoustic visual EP in January 2019.

 Early in 2019, "Ask For Help" was used as the promotion for the nationwide season premiere of Iyanla: Fix My Life on Oprah's OWN Network, and an episode of the CBS mini-series The Red Line.

-Marieme independently released a video for her song "Fi Moy Senegal" featuring Shaheed and Dixa of Alien Zik, both from Senegal.
-The song was issued to celebrate Senegal’s Independence Day in April 2019.
-Initially available on YouTube only in Senegal, it became popular enough to be made available internationally by the platform in June.
-The audio for "Fi Moy Senegal" was used by the Senegalese soccer team Les Lions in July 2019 as they competed for the African Cup of Nations.

-Since the beginning of her musical career Marieme has performed around the United States including dates in New York City and Los Angeles.
-Many of the shows are benefits to help those in her home continent of Africa.
-In November 2019, she performed at the Kick 4 Life Gala at the Angel Orensanz Center, with 100 percent of the proceeds donated to provide education to at-risk children in Lesotho, Southern Africa.

-Back in Senegal, Marieme became known for the live performances she does with popular African musicians, Akon, Youssou N’Dour and Pape et Cheikh.

-LinkedIn struck a deal with Marieme to create an anthem for the business site.
-Her version of the Cat Stevenssong, "Be What You Must, became part of their promotion beginning in November 2019.
+In 2019 LinkedIn struck a deal with Marieme to create an anthem for the business site.
+Her version of the Cat Stevens song "Be What You Must" became part of their promotion beginning in November 2019.

-The Marieme song, Rogue is one of several that are being played in the Apple TV+ television series Truth Be Told, which became available on the platform December 13, 2019.
-The song is also used in worldwide TV and Digital commercials about the show.
+The Marieme song "Rogue" is one of several that are being played in the Apple TV+ television series Truth Be Told, which became available on the platform December 13, 2019.
+The song is also used in worldwide TV and digital commercials about the show.

-BlackBook named the song and video for "Ask For Help" as one of BlackBook's Best Song + Video Premieres of 2019.

-In 2019, Marieme shot a video for her track, "Lovechild", during the New York WorldPride celebrations.
-The track promotes the promotion of protection for black trans lives.
+Glamour UK named Marieme a powerhouse and she has been featured in many other publications, including V and Vogue Brazil.

+Since the beginning of her musical career Marieme has performed around the world, the biggest venue being Red Rocks Amphitheater in Colorado, joining Trevor Hall for the collaboration of their hit song "2 Oceans".

+In 2023, Marieme's song "Built for Greatness" was featured as the promotional song for the Netflix special The Light We Carry, by Michelle Obama and Oprah.

+Marieme’s first single from her upcoming debut album was released to critical acclaim after it was featured in two prominent scenes on major television shows: the finale of Good Trouble and an emotional scene on Grey's Anatomy.